jotslo/joshscript/README.md

 to answer questions about the original version called *JoshScript*, or E-Script,
 for example *"why was it created?"* and *"what can it be used for?"*.

+**• Why and when created**

 The *JoshScript* scripting / programming language appeared (in GitHub)
 on 23 August 2017 and the E-Script version was created in December 2017.
+E-Script was made as an experiment idea, a simple language, for fun.
+Both languages were made with the thought that "anyone can learn" them.

+**• What use, links to low-level programming**

+The languages have many "Usage codes" / "Operations (codes for usage)"
+that can be used for anything, mainly math(ematic)s calculations.

+They are a bit like low-level computer programming and a [Turing machine](https://en.wikipedia.org/wiki/Turing_machine).
+\[to-do: add more here]